A universal approach that works across instruments and genres.

-Simply assign a number to each note in the scale.
+The concept is simple: assign a number to each note of the scale.

 Try this: